dwmkerr/git-speed/README.md

 git rebase --interactive HEAD~2
 ```

+> !
+The golden rule of git rebase is to never use it on public branches.

 ## Forced push but still ensure you don't overwrite other's work
 ```sh
 git push --force-with-lease <remote-name> <branch-name>